grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 [//]: # (I don't think a torpedo has a pressurized hull, so it wouldn't implode, it would just fail.)
 "Most of the torpedoes on these Authority subs are older ones that they manufactured huge numbers of.
 They can't go below 200 meters or so.
 The one homing on us probably just stopped functioning when critical componenets failed under the pressure."
 She paused, thinking to herself.
 "It's entirely possible that they are loading a more modern torpedo into their tubes right now that can reach us at this depth, and all we've done is delayed the inevitable."

-"What are they doing Hemi?"
+"What are they doing Hemi now?"
 Percy asked loudly, with a slight tilt of her head.

 Hemi and Cassandra had their headsets back on and were listening.
 "Sounds like they stopped moving Percy.
 They may have decided to wait us out."
 Said Hemi.